suborbital/docs/website/docs/reference/language-support.md

 :::tip STATUS: STABLE
 :::

 Indicates complete support of language features and most, if not all SE2 APIs.
-The languages in this group are usually the first to receive updates when a new feature is added to the SE2 API.
+The languages in this group are usually the first to receive updates when a new feature is added to the SE2 APIs.

 #### Beta